pajouheshgar/Pajouheshgar.github.io/Posts/Image_Similarity_Measure/Image_Similarity_Measure.md

 It's good to notice that above treatment was something like a single step EM algorithm!
  (But in reverse order I think!)

-Now how to achieve a similarity measure in range [0, 1] ?
+Now how to achieve a similarity measure in the range [0, 1] ?
 The idea is to use CDF of estimated distribution.
 If ![variables](http://www.sciweavers.org/upload/Tex2Img_1519425971/render.png) and
 ![variables](http://www.sciweavers.org/upload/Tex2Img_1519426031/render.png) are two
-transformed image then we had estimated distribution of ![distance](http://www.sciweavers.org/upload/Tex2Img_1519426205/render.png) with mixture of a Normal and a Skew Normal distribution.
-Thus we can use (1 - mixture CDF) to represent the similarity measure between two image.
+transformed image then we had estimated distribution of ![distance](http://www.sciweavers.org/upload/Tex2Img_1519426205/render.png) with a mixture of a Normal and a Skew Normal distribution.
+Thus we can use (1 - mixture CDF) to represent the similarity measure between two images.

 ![CDF meaning](http://www.sciweavers.org/upload/Tex2Img_1519426671/render.png)

-So if two transformed images are very close together then CDF function is close to zero at the point regarding to images distance.
+So if two transformed images are very close together then CDF function is close to zero at the point regarding images distance.
 Thus (1 - CDF) is close to one and we can use it as similarity measure.

 ###### Example: